Name: Allison Robicelli

 Can I order cupcakes that are outside of that week’s rotation?

 Yes.
-There is a 4 dozen minimum per flavor, and note that based on seasonal availability all flavors may not be available when you’d like them to be.
+There is a one dozen minimum for most flavors, and note that based on seasonal availability all flavors may not be available when you’d like them to be.
+Certain labor intensive cupcakes require a two dozen minimum order.
 If we cannot accommodate your flavor choice, we’ll be happy to work with you to figure out something appropriate.

 Where can I buy the Chicken n’Waffles cupcake?